y1z/Graficas_RE/README.md

 # Using this Repo
 Using visual studio 2017 this proyect should work if you use the same IDE
-- Im using an environment veriable called "DEVLIBS" when using
+- Im using an environment veriable called "DEVLIBS" when using some external liberaries
 	- GLM .
 # Downloding
 just get the zip and use the 2010 .sln file .